Instructional Delivery and Focus of Public Charter Schools: Results from the NAPCS National Charter School Survey, School Year 2011-2012

-As the public charter schools movement approaches the 20 year anniversary of the opening of the first charter school, the sector continues to grow.
-Over 500 new public charter schools opened their doors for the 2011-12 school year.
+Twenty years after the first charter school opened in St. Paul, MN, the sector continues to grow.
+Over 500 new public charter schools opened their doors for the 2012-13 school year.

 For the past 20 years, the public charter school movement has been a leader in innovation and education reform.

 Traditional public school districts hold a monopoly over the financing and ownership of public education facilities.
 With rare exceptions, public charter schools have no legal claim to these buildings.
 This monopoly is an accident of history.